 The second conjunction, the Sol-Luna, embodies the merging of the masculine and feminine principles within the individual.
 It represents the integration of the conscious solar element and the unconscious lunar element, resulting in a balanced and harmonious psyche.
 This union transcends gender boundaries, emphasizing the importance of embracing both masculine and feminine qualities within ourselves.

 You vote yourself into one psychological unit and then you embody that. so that’s the second conjunction.
 The second conjunction is so there’s no distinction between you and what you do, between your philosophy and how act. then it makes you in second kind of unity.

 The Third Conjunction – overcome the illusion of the self

-The final conjunction which is the most difficult one, is to stop thinking that the world is different from you.
-Same way developing discipline, you’re putting yourself in order, you’re developing a vision of the future, you’re figuring out how to dress, you’re figuring out how to take care of your things, how to interacting in the microcosmos that is in front of you.
-You’re learning how to balance chaos and order, there’s no difference between you and what’s around you!
+The final conjunction, which is the most difficult one, is to stop thinking that the world is different from you.
+Same way, by developing discipline, you’re putting yourself in order, you’re developing a vision of the future, you’re figuring out how to dress, you’re figuring out how to take care of your things, and how to interact in the microcosmos that is in front of you.
+You’re learning how to balance chaos and order; there’s no difference between you and what’s around you!
 That’s a very difficult thing to understand.
 So you want to act in a way that’s good for you, and good for everyone else at the same time.